BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_good/dwarven_holds.md

 - **Chronicler** `ACTIVE`

-If a friendly Erebor Hero within 6" and Line of Sight of Ori slays an enemy Hero or Monster, that model may regain a lost point of either Might, Will or Fate.
-If all their point stores are already full, then Ori may choose a different friendly Erebor Hero within 6" and Line of Sight to regain it instead.
+Whenever a friendly Thorin's Company model within 6" and Line of Sight of Ori slays an enemy Hero or Monster, then that Thorin's Company model may immediately regain a single point of either Might, Will or Fate spent earlier in the battle.
+If they are unable to regain a point of Might, Will or Fate, because their stores of each are full, then you may choose a different friendly Thorin's Company model within 6" and Line of Sight of Ori to regain it instead.

 - **Protect the Young** `PASSIVE`